If you or a loved one have been hurt at work, then you probably have questions like:

 - What are the common mistakes and how can I avoid them?

-Iowa's workers' compensation program is complex.
-It can be difficult to understand.
-If you know someone else who has gone through their own workers' compensation claim, you may be familiar with the frustration.
+Iowa's workers' compensation program is complex and can be difficult to understand.
+If you know someone else who has gone through their own workers' compensation claim, you may be familiar with their frustration.
 What you may not know is that some attorneys, including all of us here at Walker, Billingsley & Bair, will talk with you for free about your claim.
 It is helpful to talk with someone who has handled hundreds of workers' compensation and "third-party liability claims."

 You don't want to go through this complicated process without a plan of action.
 If you have been injured on the job, here are some questions you should ask yourself before trying to negotiate with your employer and/or insurance provider on your own:

 - Do you know how much you should be paid for mileage to and from medical appointments and the pharmacy?